-The Commission notes that its draft more preferable rule may be relevant to the tender process currently underway for SRAS contracts to begin in July 2015.
+The final determination may be relevant to the tender process currently underway for SRAS contracts to begin in July 2015.
 Given that SRAS contracts for this period are not expected to be executed until late May or early June 2015, the Commission considers that SRAS providers will have adequate time to factor in changed cost recovery processes into their tenders, if this is relevant.